-- Consolidated statement of financial position as at 31 December 2023; - ii.
+- i.
+Consolidated statement of financial position as at 31 December 2024; - ii.
 Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - iii.
-Notes including a summary of significant accounting policies; and - iv.
+Notes including a summary of material accounting policies; and - iv.
 Directors' declaration of the Group.